instaclustr/terraform-provider-instaclustr/README.md

 Property | Description | Default
 ---------|-------------|--------
 cluster_name|The name of new cluster.
 May contain a combination of letters, numbers and underscores with a maximum length of 32 characters.|Required node_size|Desired node size.
-See [here](https://www.instaclustr.com/support/api-integrations/api-reference/provisioning-api/#section-reference-data-data-centres-and-node-sizes) for more details.|Required data_centre|Desired data centre.
+See [here](https://www.instaclustr.com/support/api-integrations/api-reference/provisioning-api/#section-reference-data-data-centres-and-node-sizes) for more details.
+This field is updatable.|Required data_centre|Desired data centre.
 See [here](https://www.instaclustr.com/support/api-integrations/api-reference/provisioning-api/#section-reference-data-data-centres-and-node-sizes) for more details.|Required sla_tier|Accepts PRODUCTION/NON_PRODUCTION.
 The SLA Tier feature on the Instaclustr console is used to classify clusters as either production and non_production.
 See [here](https://www.instaclustr.com/support/documentation/useful-information/sla-tier/) for more details.|NON_PRODUCTION cluster_network|The private network address block for the cluster specified using CIDR address notation.
 The network must have a prefix length between /12 and /22 and must be part of a private address space.|10.224.0.0/12